wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/12-Cron/01-Introduction-to-WP-Cron.md

 More commonly known as scheduled tasks, these actions are often used to automate repetitive tasks that need to be executed.

-Let's look at some examples of scheduled tasks that you might need to automate, and what how to implement scheduled tasks in the context of a WordPress site.
+Let's look at some examples of scheduled tasks that you might need to automate, and what WordPress provides to scehdule these tasks.

 ## Common examples of scheduled tasks